 Got Autism?
-Learn About the Link Between Dairy Products and the Disease
+Learn About the Link Between Dairy Products and the Disorder

 More research is needed, but scientific studies have shown that many autistic kids improve dramatically when put on a diet free of dairy foods.
 One study of 20 children found a major reduction in autistic behavior in kids who were put on a casein-free diet (casein is a component of cow’s milk).
 And another study done by researchers at the University of Rome showed a “marked improvement” in the behavior of autistic children who were taken off dairy products.